abelardojarab/emacs-config/.emacs.d/markdown-mode/README.md

   * Roger Bolsius for ordered list improvements.
   * Google's Open Source Programs Office for recognizing the project with a monetary contribution in June 2015.
+  * Howard Melman for supporting GFM checkboxes as buttons.
+  * Danny McClanahan for live preview mode, completion of GFM programming language names, and `cl-lib` updates.
+  * Syohei Yoshida for better heading detection and movement functions, improved italic font lock, and fixing adaptive filling for hanging list items.

 ## Bugs

-Although markdown-mode is developed and tested primarily using GNU Emacs 24, compatibility with earlier Emacsen is also a priority.
+markdown-mode is developed and tested primarily for compatibility with GNU Emacs 24.3 and later.
 If you find any bugs in markdown-mode, please construct a test case or a patch and open a ticket on the [GitHub issue tracker][issues].

  [issues]: https://github.com/jrblevin/markdown-mode/issues